Skip to content

-Analyzing Go Heap Escapes¶
+Analyzing Go Heap Escapes

 In this blog post, we discover how you can analyze what variables the Go compiler decides should escape to the heap, a common source of performance problems in Golang.
 We'll also show how you can configure the gopls language server in VSCode to give you a Codelens view into your escaped variables.

-What is a Heap?¶
+What is a Heap?

 The working memory of most modern programs is divided into two main categories: the stack, which contains short-lived memory whose lifetime is intrinsically tied to the lifecycle of the stack of function calls, and the heap, which contains long-lived memory whose lifetime transcends your stack of function calls.
-The Go compiler has to make a decision on where a particular piece of data should reside, by running what's called an Escape Analysis Algorithm.
+The Go compiler has to make a decision on where a particular piece of data should reside by running what's called an Escape Analysis Algorithm.
 If the analysis decides that an object can be referenced outside of the lexical scope which created it, it will allocate it on the heap.

-Why is the Heap a Problem?¶
+Why is the Heap a Problem?

-Garbage-collected languages like Go have to periodically sweep the tree of object references allocated on the heep to determine if the reference is reachable (meaning some part of the code might still potentially access it) or if the reference is orphaned.
+Garbage-collected languages like Go have to periodically sweep the tree of object references allocated on the heap to determine if the reference is reachable (meaning some part of the code might still potentially access it) or if the reference is orphaned.
 If it's orphaned, it's impossible for the code to ever use it, so we should free that memory.
 This process is highly memory-intensive and slows execution of the application.
 The garbage collector is a necessary evil due to the fact that Go does not require the programmer to manually free memory.

-Configuring VSCode for GC Heap Escape Highlighting¶
+Configuring VSCode for GC Heap Escape Highlighting

 You can configure VSCode to highlight cases of heap escapes:

-language server.
-The language server is simply a subprocess that VSCode calls and creates a UNIX pipe through which queries and responses to the server can be sent (you can also run gopls as a TCP server listening to a local port). gopls
+The VSCode plugin for Go provides integrations with its gopls language server.
+The language server is simply a subprocess that VSCode calls and creates a UNIX pipe through which queries and responses to the server can be sent (you can also run gopls as a TCP server listening to a local port). gopls can be configured in your VSCode workspace settings to highlight instances of heap escape in your code.

-, and save a workspace file in the root of your project.
+If VSCode has not yet created a workspace for your project, open File/Save Workspace As, and save a workspace file in the root of your project.
 The configuration I used for this blog is this:

 {